-- Personalized vaccines.
+• Personalized vaccines.
 Personalized vaccines require that a tumor specimen be sent to a laboratory to identify tumor-specific antigens (proteins) on the surface of the tumor cells.
-Specific tumor antigens are combined with patient dendritic cells a type of immune cell found in tissue to form a personalized vaccine.
+Specific tumor antigens are combined with patient dendritic cells - a type of immune cell found in tissue - to form a personalized vaccine.
 These antigens stimulate an immune response, activating killer T immune cells to destroy the tumor.
-Results from a phase I clinical trial of the personalized cancer vaccine DC Vax®-L found that patients with GBM receiving a personalized vaccine survive more than twice as long patients receiving just standard-of-care treatment.
-Please note: If you are interested in treatment with a personalized vaccine, you must make arrangements before surgery to have the vaccine made or to have frozen tissue stored so that you can have the vaccine made later. - "Stock" vaccines.
+Results from some early vaccine trials have reported that patients with GBM receiving a personalized vaccine survive more than twice as long as patients receiving just standard-of-care treatment.
+Please note: If you are interested in treatment with a personalized vaccine, you must make arrangements before surgery to have the vaccine made or to have frozen tissue stored so that you can have the vaccine made later.

+• "Stock" vaccines.
 These vaccines use a different approach.
 They find the most common targets on the tumors and create a vaccine against them.
 One trial, called ICT-107, selected six of the most popular tumor targets from which to make one vaccine.
-Early results of this trial were very impressive.
-Not only did the survival rate more than double, but the vaccine was extremely accurate: 75% of patients had all six targets on their tumors, and 100% had at least three of the six targets on their tumors.
+Early results of this trial have shown that the vaccine was extremely accurate: 75% of patients had all six targets on their tumors, and 100% had at least three of the six targets on their tumors.
+To date, the results have been mixed: the early phase 1 trial had remarkable results, but the larger phase 2 trial found a much smaller (although still impressive) improvement in progression-free and overall survival.
+A large phase 3 trial of ICT-107, which is underway, should tell us how well this vaccine works.
+Another virus under investigation is PVS-RIPO, a man-made form of the live polio vaccine.
+Polio viruses can attach to and infect malignant glioma cells.
+Once inside the glioma cell, the viruses destroy the cells, which causes an immune response so that other tumor cells can be recognized and destroyed by the body's immune system.
+Recently, the FDA granted PVS-RIPO a breakthrough therapy designation as a potential treatment for patients with recurrent GBM, citing evidence from an ongoing phase 1 study.